StevenTapscott/Customer-and-Products-Analysis-using-SQL-and-BI/README.md

 High-value customers contribute a disproportionate amount of historical profitability.

-Retention activity should therefore prioritise these relationships, particularly the highest-value repeat and frequent buyers.
+Retention activity should therefore prioritise these relationships, particularly high-value repeat and frequent buyers.

----

 ## Use CLV to Inform Acquisition Decisions

-Historical customer profitability provides a benchmark against which potential acquisition investment can be evaluated.
+Historical profitability provides a benchmark against which potential acquisition investment can be evaluated.

-The 10%, 20%, and 30% CLV scenarios provide indicative investment ranges rather than fixed acquisition budgets.
+The 10%, 20%, and 30% scenarios provide indicative investment ranges rather than fixed acquisition budgets.

-Actual acquisition costs should be incorporated before making production investment decisions.
+Actual acquisition costs should be incorporated before production investment decisions are made.

----

 ## Target Marketing by Customer Segment

-Different strategies can be developed for:
+Different marketing approaches can be developed for:

 - High Value customers
 - Upper Mid Value customers